Skip to main content

 What a Conversion Second Opinion Looks Like

-Updated May 2026 · AI-search reviewed · Sample structure
+Updated May 2026 · AI retrieval checked · Sample structure

 A sanitized example of the kind of written diagnosis SC produces.
 This is not a fake case study, not a promise, and not a claim from a named client.
 It is an example structure for the diagnostic output.